 The third evening of Ruckus this year - you can watch in silence, listen to recommended playlists on headphones, or curate your own auditory experience.
-The evening features duets performed by dancing couples; a reconstruction of choreography makes me mental: anybody (2016); and a revisited version of i love you in real time, a solo that premiered in Ruckus Dance: KnockOut at the Performance Garage as a part of Philadelphia Fringe Festival 2018.
+The evening features duets performed by real dancing couples; a reconstruction of choreography makes me mental: anybody (2016); and a revisited version of i love you in real time, a solo that premiered in Ruckus Dance: KnockOut at the Performance Garage as a part of Philadelphia Fringe Festival 2018.

 Ruckus will be performing two works in the Somerville Theater!
 You either saw or missed these at Baby's First Show this past April.
 Come see what's different this time around, or come see them for the first time!